nathankw/sruns-monitor/README.rst

   * There is an Exception in the main thread
   * A new sequencing run is being processed.

+You can use the script `send_test_email.py` to test that the mail configuration you provide is working.
+If it is, you should receive an email with the subject "sruns-mon test email".

 The workflow tasks
 ==================
 The workflow is split up into two tasks, each of which can be run on its own (i.e. if the workflow